Ukrainian People's Republic: Exile

-The government of Ukrainian People's Republic operated in Warsaw, Paris, Weimar, Kissingen, Munich, and Philadelphia.
+During later periods the government of Ukrainian People's Republic in exile operated in Weimar, Kissingen, Munich, and Philadelphia.

-After the beginning of the World War II Taras Bulba-Borovets, with the support of the President of the Ukrainian People's Republic in exile Andrii Livytskyi, crossed the German-Soviet border and started organizing UPA military units subordinate to the UPR Government.
+After the beginning of World War II, Taras Bulba-Borovets, with the support of the President of the Ukrainian People's Republic in exile Andriy Livytskyi, crossed the German-Soviet border and started organizing military units of the Ukrainian Insurgent Army subordinate to the UPR Government.

-The 10th Emergency Session of the Ukrainian National Council recognized the state of Ukraine as the successor of the Ukrainian People's Republic in exile and agreed to transfer the powers and attributes of state power to the newly elected President of Ukraine in 1991.
+In 1991 the 10th Emergency Session of the Ukrainian National Council recognized the state of Ukraine as the successor of the Ukrainian People's Republic in exile and agreed to transfer the powers and attributes of state power to the newly elected President of Ukraine.
+In 1992 a session of the Ukrainian National Council took a decision to cease the activities of UPR's emigré institutions, and in August of the same year Mykola Plaviuk, last President of the Ukrainian People's Republic in exile, transferred his symbols of power to Ukrainian president Leonid Kravchuk.